clean-cloogle/cloogle.org/README.md

 ### How to setup

+- The frontend heavily depends on [VanillaJS](http://vanilla-js.com/) so you should have a webbrowsers that supports it.
 - Put a folder containing `StdEnv` in a directory called `stdenv` in the same directory as the code.
 You can also change the `STDENV_PATH` variable which is set in `api.php` if you want it loaded from somewhere else.